Salem Gunpowder Raid

-The Salem Gunpowder Raid (also known as Leslie's Retreat) refers to a February 1775 standoff between the British military and colonists in the town of Salem, Massachusetts, which was ended by a compromise agreement.
+The Salem Gunpowder Raid (also known as Leslie's Retreat) refers to a February 1775 standoff between the British military and colonists in the town of Salem, Massachusetts, which ended peacefully, without a gun being fired and by a compromise agreement.
+It is considered by some historians to be the first armed resistance against British authority.

 Background

 On Sunday, February 26, 1775, the 64th British Regiment of the Line, Lieutenant-Colonel Alexander Leslie commanding, landed at Marblehead from Castle William in Boston Harbor.
 The Marblehead people were at afternoon service.
 The regiment, with loaded muskets and bayonets fixed, marched to Salem under orders to seize military stores concealed there.

-Salem
+Confrontation

-As soon as its destination was known, Major John Pedrick of Marblehead rode "across lots" to Salem, and gave the alarm.
-Arrived at Salem, where the movement was delayed at New Mills by the tearing up of the bridge over South River, the troops were guided by a Loyalist towards "North Fields," a section reached by a drawbridge over North River.
-Here they found the draw raised to arrest their progress.
+As soon as its destination was known, Major John Pedrick of Marblehead rode to Salem and gave the alarm.
+Arriving at Salem, where the movement was delayed at New Mills by the tearing up of the bridge over South River, the troops were guided by a Loyalist towards "North Fields," a section reached by a drawbridge over North River.
+Here they found the bridge raised to arrest their progress.
 Some flatboats lying in the stream were promptly scuttled by their owners in the face of the troops.
-Across the river a large number of people were gathering, armed as opportunity offered.
+Across the river, a large number of people were gathering, armed as opportunity offered.

-Colonel Timothy Pickering, then a young militia officer (afterwards Secretary of War and Secretary of State under Washington) was among them.
-Parson Thomas Barnard hastening from his pulpit in the North Church close by, had reached the spot, and was trying to mediate.
-Captain John Felt was at Colonel Leslie's side with purpose, afterward declared, of throwing him into the river in case the regulars had fired.
+Colonel Timothy Pickering, then a young militia officer (afterwards Secretary of War and Secretary of State under Washington), was among them.
+Parson Thomas Barnard, hastening from his pulpit in the nearby North Church, had reached the spot and was trying to mediate.

 The Honorable Richard Derby, whose ships' guns, loaned to the Province, were the objects of the search, and Colonel David Mason, the Provincial agent for mounting them for the field, were present, insisting, as did Captain James Barr, Major Joseph Sprague, and others who had disabled the flatboats, that Colonel Leslie was marching not on the King's highway, but in a private lane, that the bridge was the property of individual proprietors, that the draw would not be let down on his order, and that, as neither war nor martial law had been declared, he would advance at his peril.
 "Find the guns, if you can," said Derby.
 "Take them, if you can.
 They will not be surrendered."
 Leslie said his orders were to cross the river, and he would do so.
 Meanwhile the guns had been removed to a safer place, and a mounted messenger, Benjamin Daland, had posted to Danvers, spreading the alarm.
 The concourse of citizens was fast increasing, and help was arriving from Beverly and Danvers.

+Captain John Felt, of the local militia and a descendant of the English emigrant George Felt, said to Leslie, "If you do fire, you will all be dead men!"
+He was called "the hero of the British repulse at the North Field Bridge."